renjohn/SitefinityQuantumDocker/README.md

 1. Download the Sitefinity 14 database backup file from [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDb_V141_NetRenderer.zip)
 2. Unzip the file and place SitefinityQuanutmNetCore141v4.bak file in the ./data/sql_data/backup directory
 3. Run the restoredb.ps1 from the root directory
   * Note:  The sql server container needs to be running in order for you to restore the database.
+4. Refresh the site
-You will now login with admin / admin@2 instead of the user you created above
+5. Login with admin / admin@2 instead of the user you created above